Short-Term and Long-Term Disability Insurance

 Use these tips when you are shopping for insurance.

 There are two main types of life insurance policies:

-Term life insurance policies are in effect for a certain period of time, or term.
-If you have this type of policy and pass away during the term that the policy is in effect, then the insurance company will pay a benefit.
+- Term life insurance policies are in effect for a certain period of time or term.
+If you have this type of policy and pass away during the term that the policy is in effect, the insurance company will pay a benefit.
 If you live past the time that the policy is in effect, the insurance company won’t pay a benefit or give you a refund.

 Term life insurance policies are usually less expensive than whole life insurance policies.
 This is because term life insurance policies only cover a set amount of time, while whole life insurance policies are intended to be permanent and because part of the money you pay is put away for savings.

-If you have misplaced a life insurance policy, your state's insurance commission may be able to help you locate it.
-Or a policy locator service can search for it for a fee.
+If you have misplaced a life insurance policy, your state's insurance commission may be able to help you locate a copy of it.
+A policy locator service can search for it for a fee.
 If the insurance company knows that an insured person has died but can't locate the beneficiary, the company must turn the benefits over to the state's unclaimed property office.